johnwilliamstech/Linux-Text-To-Speech/README.md

 # Linux-Text-To-Speech
 A How-To Guide for Building a Text-To-Speech App on Linux

+By using anything in this project, you agree that the project is not liable to any damage to your data or systems.

+<b>To Do List</b>:
+- [ ] Add better links
+- [ ] Spellcheck & QA

 # **DIY Linux Text-To-Speech by John Williams Digital.**

 John Williams Digital